junxit/us-congress-bills-112/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “National Blue Alert Act of 2011”.
+This Act may be cited as the “National Blue Alert Act of 2012”.

 ## § 2.
 Definitions

-In this Act—
+In this Act:

-- **(1)** the term Coordinator means the Blue Alert Coordinator of the Department of Justice designated under section 4(a);
+- **(1)** *Coordinator* The term Coordinator means the Blue Alert Coordinator of the Department of Justice designated under section 4(a).
-- **(2)** the term Blue Alert means information relating to the serious injury or death of a law enforcement officer in the line of duty sent through the network;
+- **(2)** *Blue alert* The term Blue Alert means information relating to the serious injury or death of a law enforcement officer in the line of duty sent through the network.
-- **(3)** the term Blue Alert plan means the plan of a State, unit of local government, or Federal agency participating in the network for the dissemination of information received as a Blue Alert;
+- **(3)** *Blue alert plan* The term Blue Alert plan means the plan of a State, unit of local government, or Federal agency participating in the network for the dissemination of information received as a Blue Alert.
+- **(4)** *Law enforcement officer* The term law enforcement officer shall have the same meaning as in section 1204 of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
+3796b(6)).
-- **(4)** the term network means the Blue Alert communications network established by the Attorney General under section 3; and
+- **(5)** *Network* The term network means the Blue Alert communications network established by the Attorney General under section 3.
-- **(5)** term State means each of the 50 States, the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.
+- **(6)** *State* The term State means each of the 50 States, the District of Columbia, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.

 ## § 3.
-Blue Alert communications network
+Blue alert communications network

 The Attorney General shall establish a national Blue Alert communications network within the Department of Justice to issue Blue Alerts through the initiation, facilitation, and promotion of Blue Alert plans, in coordination with States, units of local government, law enforcement agencies, and other appropriate entities.

 ## § 4.
-Blue Alert Coordinator; guidelines
+Blue alert coordinator; guidelines

-- **(a)** *Coordination within Department of Justice* The Attorney General shall assign an officer of the Department of Justice to act as the national coordinator of the Blue Alert communications network.
+- **(a)** *Coordination within department of justice* The Attorney General shall assign an existing officer of the Department of Justice to act as the national coordinator of the Blue Alert communications network.
-- **(b)** *Duties of the Coordinator* The Coordinator shall—
+- **(b)** *Duties of the coordinator* The Coordinator shall—
-  - **(1)** encourage States and units of local government to develop additional Blue Alert plans;
+  - **(1)** provide assistance to States and units of local government that are using Blue Alert plans;
   - **(2)** establish voluntary guidelines for States and units of local government to use in developing Blue Alert plans that will promote compatible and integrated Blue Alert plans throughout the United States, including—
     - **(A)** a list of the resources necessary to establish a Blue Alert plan;
     - **(B)** criteria for evaluating whether a situation warrants issuing a Blue Alert;